ooikk/Arduino-Documentation/04_I2C_LCD1602A/I2C_LCD1602A.md

 The advantage of using an I2C LCD is that the wiring is really simple.
 You just need to wire the SDA and SCL pins.

 Additionally, it comes with a built-in potentiometer you can use to adjust the contrast between the background and the characters on the LCD.
-On a “regular” LCD you need to add a potentiometer to the circuit to adjust the contrast.

 <img width="702" height="710" alt="image" src="https://github.com/user-attachments/assets/b0b46067-8f01-401b-a87a-c077a97138b9" />
 <br>
 Adjust the contrast:

 <img width="842" height="331" alt="image" src="https://github.com/user-attachments/assets/32d7bda1-d868-4a08-b158-d78e17443d39" />